Our site is in soft launch as we enhance features and update content.

 Trekking Socks:

-• strong>Purpose: Crucial for cushioning, wicking moisture away from your skin, regulating temperature, and preventing blisters.
+• Purpose: Crucial for cushioning, wicking moisture away from your skin, regulating temperature, and preventing blisters.

 • Material: Opt for high-quality merino wool or good synthetic blends.
 Never wear cotton socks for trekking, as they absorb sweat, stay wet, and are a primary cause of blisters and cold feet.